gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 JavaScript added a lot of object-oriented features to its recent versions.
 But, still, you can do many things without them.

-Because JavaScript started in that way.
+Because that's what JavaScript was in the beginning.

 I know you’re fed up with these statements.
 Please let me repeat them again.